williamarlidge/cross-contextual-fish-networks/README.md

 Understanding the potential for information spread about fisheries bycatch reduction initiatives using cross-contextual information-sharing networks'

-The files are complete and correct as of 16 May 2020.
+The files are complete and correct as of XX XXX 2020.
 Please direct any queries or corrections to 'william.arlidge@gmail.com'

 ## 1. System requirements